atulkamble/Azure-Networking/README.md

-Perfect ✅ — here’s your **final, production-ready version of “Azure VNet, Subnet, CIDR, IP, 2ⁿ Logic & Key Points”** — ideal for **Terraform projects, Azure Administrator (AZ-104) labs, and interview prep**.
+here’s your **final, production-ready version of “Azure VNet, Subnet, CIDR, IP, 2ⁿ Logic & Key Points”** — ideal for **Terraform projects, Azure Administrator (AZ-104) labs, and interview prep**.
 Everything is formatted for GitHub or your Azure README file.

 ---